Stocks closed lower at Wall Street pending a key decision on interest rates by the Federal Reserve.

 The Fed is expected to raise its key short-term interest rate by three quarter point by third time at their Wednesday meeting.
 This would raise its reference rate, which affects many loans to consumers and companies, to a range of between 3% and 3.25%, the highest level in 14 yearss, and above the zero at the beginning of the year.

 Wall Street is concerned that rate hikes will too far in slowing economic growth and push the economy into a recession.
-This concern has been heightened by data showing that the US economy is already slowing and by business warnings about the impact of inflation and problems with supply chain in its operations.
+This concern has been heightened by data showing that the US economy is already slowing and by business warnings regarding the impact of inflation and problems with supply chain in its operations.

 The United States is not the only country suffering from hot inflation or facing the impact of efforts to combat high prices.